 Recommendation 7: B4BA suggests that specific recognition of digital inclusion issues in remote Indigenous communities be addressed in the strategy.

+Issues for consideration

 Mobile services: A lot of people do not work from an office.
 For example, a cattle producer may be anywhere on their property and still want to access Internet based services to monitor stock movements, waters, weather reports or access communications.
 Indigenous Northern Territorians have adopted mobile phone technologies in preference to laptops and PC as a direct response to their personal mobility.
 The NT library is to be applauded for providing computers and Wi-Fi access to Internet in 46 communities.
 This program should be expanded to more communities and to other government offices.
 Similarly, Tourism NT has provided free access to Wi-Fi.
 Lack of access to Wi-Fi is currently limiting.
 With the tourism industry expanding more publicly available free Wi-Fi is needed.